 All this will naturally sound mysterious.
 It will do so because science has, from the beginning of the modern period, tried to ignore the imaginative, qualitative, and participative side of cognition.
 What we ignore long enough eventually becomes strange and incomprehensible to us.
 But it is time to overcome the limitations of a science motivated by the desire for truths we can anesthetize and collect as our secure possessions.
 In pursuing such a science, we remain like the greedy child who picks flowers and hoards them in a jar in order not to lose them.

-1. Philosophers today speak of "physicalism" rather than "materialism", due to the recognized inadequacy of the older view of matter as inert, tangible substance -- a view that hardly works for energies or the force of gravity.
+1. Educated people today tend to speak of "physicalism" rather than "materialism", due to the recognized inadequacy of the older view of matter as inert, tangible substance — a view that hardly works for energies or the force of gravity.
 But there is little agreement about the meaning of the term "physical".
 Moreover, it is striking how little creative thought is given to the question.
-There is tremendous mental inertia here, so that somehow the philosopher just takes for granted that the true nature of physical substance must be known and understood -- this despite their belief that our actual experience of the world veils rather than reveals the true character of things!
-Because of the mental inertia at work here, the imaginative picture sponsoring the convictions of the physicalists continues to be much like the older picture of denatured matter stripped of all qualities -- except that now it is projected into a submicroscopic realm beyond direct experience.
-I suspect that more physicists than philosophers have freed their imaginations from this faulty take on the nature of material substance.
+There is tremendous mental inertia here, so that somehow nearly all biologists, for example, just take for granted that the true nature of physical substance must be known and understood — this despite their belief that our actual experience of the world veils rather than reveals the true character of things!
+Because of the mental inertia at work here, the imaginative picture sponsoring the convictions of the physicalists continues to be much like the older picture of denatured matter stripped of all qualities — except that now it is projected into a submicroscopic realm beyond direct experience.
+I suspect that more physicists than biologists have freed their imaginations from this faulty take on the nature of material substance.

 We will have occasion to see more of these interrelationships.
 It is not easy to separate any of the five presuppositions from the others because all of them are expressions of the same underlying cognitive stance.

 4. I owe the following thoughts on moral gesture to conversations with Slava Rozentuller.